Gren-95/datatypes-db-vikk/README.md

 - **VEHICLES**: Stores details about the vehicles used in the taxi service, including a unique identifier, driver association, make, model, manufacturing year, and license plate number.

+- **VEHICLE_MAKES**: Contains unique identifiers and names for vehicle makes, allowing for better normalization of vehicle data.

+- **VEHICLE_MODELS**: Contains unique identifiers, names for vehicle models, and foreign keys linking to the corresponding vehicle make.

 - **ORDERS**: Represents customer orders, linking to clients and vehicles, and includes order date, pickup and dropoff locations, and order status.

 - **CLIENT_FEEDBACK**: Captures feedback from clients regarding their orders, including the feedback text and creation timestamp.